BirendraRokaha/dcmrig/Readme.md

 - -h, --help     Print help
 - -V, --version  Print version

-## TOOLS
-1. Deidentification
-2. Anonymization
-3. Dicom Sort
-4. Report

 ## TODO
 ### CORE
 - [x] Read all DICOM files from a given source
-- [x] Create and save new dicom file in the desired location
+- [x] Create and save a new dicom file in the desired location
 ### Nice to have
 - [x] Pretty output
 - [x] Multithreaded